• About

 07 Thursday Jun 2012

-Posted by Claire Eddins in Family, Flora and Fauna, iPhoneography, Lifestyle, Nature, Spring, Summer
+Posted Family, Flora and Fauna, iPhoneography, Lifestyle, Nature, Spring, Summer

 coming of age, Flora and Fauna, hiking, iPhone Photography, Middle school, National History Day, nature, nature photography, relaxing by the stream, school graduation, spring, summer, Virginia, walking